-In general, the broader the search term, the less likely the searcher is to want to buy something right away (a pay-per-click concept called "match types").
-In the AdWords campaign above, however, Nettitude bid on a broad, one-word search term — "cybersecurity."
+In general, the broader the search term, the less likely the searcher will want to buy something right away (a pay-per-click concept called "match types").
+In the Ads campaign above, however, Nettitude bid on a broad, one-word search term — "cybersecurity."

 Nettitude's AdWords campaign, above, does two things well:

 First, its meta-description has several value propositions that most cybersecurity customers would be receptive to.
 This includes a "2 hour response time" and a "free initial consultation" to make a prospect's initial outreach convenient and low-commitment.

 Second, the ad displays a phone number directly on the page.
 When you bid on a search term that yields such a broad, diverse group of people, getting them on the phone is often the easiest way to nurture their interest so they don't wander off to another search result and forget about you.

 3. Rock Content

 Rock Content, an agency partner of HubSpot, is a content marketing service based in Brazil.